yamahadodger/legacy-scoreboards-support-script/README.md

 To make this config function, use the following game launch parameter: `+exec yamahadodger/sbo`

 You can exclude certain files from execution by commenting them out.
-To disable 3D model entirely, edit the [sbo.cfg](https://github.com/yamahadodger/legacy-scoreboards-support-script/blob/master/yamahadodger/sbo.cfg) file then comment out the line: `exec yamahadodger/sbo/conf2`
+To disable 3D model entirely, edit the [sbo.cfg](https://github.com/yamahadodger/legacy-scoreboards-support-script/blob/master/yamahadodger/sbo.cfg) file, then comment out the line: `exec yamahadodger/sbo/conf2`

 The 3D model should be gone and the config is ready to be reloaded.
 To reload the config, type in the game console prompt: `sbo.reload`